-- Visitors can observe diverse native wildlife, including species like hihi, kōkako, and kererū.
+- Visitors can spot native birds like hihi, kōkako, and kererū, thriving due to dedicated conservation initiatives.

-- The historic Bushy Park Homestead, a Category One Heritage Building, adds cultural significance to your visit.
+- The historic Bushy Park Homestead, a Category One Heritage Building, offers a glimpse into the region’s cultural past.

 Location and Access

-Bushy Park is nestled in the beautiful Manawatū-Whanganui region of New Zealand's North Island, just 25 minutes north of Whanganui.
-To get there, you'll want to take State Highway 3 and turn off onto Rangitātau East Road at Kai Iwi village.
-It's about a 10-minute drive from the turnoff, making it a convenient trip for a day out.
+Bushy Park is situated in the Manawatū-Whanganui region of New Zealand’s North Island, approximately 8 kilometers inland from Kai Iwi, just 25 minutes from Whanganui.
+Access is straightforward via State Highway 3, with a turn onto Rangitātau East Road at Kai Iwi village, followed by a short 10-minute drive to the sanctuary.

-Before entering, check your vehicle and bags for any pests or plant materials to help preserve this beautiful sanctuary.
-Enjoy your visit, and don't forget to explore the walking tracks and the visitor centre for more information!
+Before entering, ensure your vehicle and belongings are free of pests or plant materials to help maintain the sanctuary’s integrity.
+Take time to explore the walking tracks and visitor facilities for a deeper understanding of this unique environment.

 History and Management

-By 1890, the property had become notable, eventually passing to Frank Moore, who commissioned the Bushy Park Homestead in 1906.
-In 1962, Frank gifted the homestead and preserved forest to the Royal Forest and Bird Protection Society, marking a pivotal transition towards conservation.
+By the early 1900s, the estate gained prominence under Frank Moore, who commissioned the iconic Bushy Park Homestead in 1906.
+In 1962, Frank gifted the forest and homestead to the Royal Forest and Bird Protection Society, a landmark moment for conservation.

 Forest and Biodiversity